joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5976268/2024/12/07/lina-souloukou-evangelos-marinakis-ceo/

 **Russini’s what I’m hearing: Cousins’ past and future, Belichick’s interest in college is real**\
-`Plus, the Al-Shaair debate rages on, how head-coaching candidates view the Bears, and more.`\
+`Plus, the Al-Shaair debate rages on, how head-coaching candidates view the Bears and more.`\
 https://nytimes.com/athletic/5976024/2024/12/07/nfl-week-14-news-kirk-cousins-michael-penix-bill-belichick-north-carolina/

 **Draymond Green, Steph Curry in support of Jonathan Kuminga's leap to starter**\